REZAgarnezade/REZAgarnezade/README.md

 hi guys !
 Im hamid reza #iranian_geek :)
-In solving Python learning, JavaScript and some frameworks .
+Im solving Python learning, JavaScript and some frameworks .
 I'd be happy if we could help each other. twitter : @2lacang